FAQs (Frequently Asked Questions)

 Will I have to audition?

-No, there is no audition necessary.
-The Music Director will listen to how your voice blends in with the rest of your section during rehearsal and he will check in with other members of your section to find out how you are progressing.
+No, there is no formal audition.
+The Music Director will listen to how your voice blends in during rehearsal and he will check in with you and members of your section to find out how you are progressing.

 What do I need to bring to rehearsals?